Devuna/Devuna-IQXML/README.md

 Clarion IQXML library and templates

 ## Getting Started ##
+A setup program, iqxml_c10.exe for IQXML is included in the repository setup folder.
+This program installs the iQXML library, templates, and examples.

+To modify the IQXML library you will need to

-1. Move the LIB to your accessory lib
+1. Copy the repository libsrc\win folder to your clarion10\accessory\libsrc\win folder
-2. Move the DLL to your accessory bin
+2. Copy the repository application\iqxml folder to your \apps folder
-3. Move the INC to your accessory libsrc (if changed)

-To start, drop these into your \apps folder…..and then find the LIB/DLL/INC for each and put them in the Accessory directory (above).

-I’ve also included templates.
+#### «« Make sure the iqxml.exp is flagged as “READ ONLY” »» ####

+This is so that applications that utilize the library can compile without "duplicate symbol" errors.

-The iqxml.exp should stay as “READ ONLY” so that they can compile.
-Rick Martin knows about this if you need additional help but they stay as Read Only.
-If you add any NEW FUNCTIONS, you will have to:
+If you add any NEW FUNCTIONS or experience "duplicate symbol" compiler errors, you will have to:

-1. Delete the .exp
+1. Delete the iqxml.exp
-2. Compile the app
+2. Compile the iqxml.app
-3. Edit the EXP with notepad and delete all lines at the bottom that are ABC or CLARION related 4.
-Set the EXP back to READ ONLY 5.
-Recompile the app a second time
+3. Edit the EXP with notepad and delete all lines at the bottom that are ABC or CLARION related
+4. Set the EXP back to READ ONLY
+5. Recompile the app a second time

-This is ONLY if you ADD a new function.
+This is ONLY if you ADD a new function or experience "duplicate symbol" compiler errors.
 If you change an existing function - then you don’t have to do any of this.